2007 Bombardier Dash 8 landing gear accidents: Scandinavian Airlines System Flight 2748

-A second Bombardier Q400, operating as Scandinavian Airlines System Flight 2748, took off from Copenhagen Airport, Denmark, on September 12, 2007.
+A second accident occurred when a Bombardier Q400, operating as Scandinavian Airlines System Flight 2748, took off from Copenhagen Airport, Denmark, on 12 September 2007.
 It was headed to Palanga, Lithuania, but was diverted to Vilnius International Airport when landing gear problems were discovered before landing.
 Again, the right landing gear collapsed immediately after the aircraft touched down.
 All passengers and crew were evacuated safely.
-The local officials at Vilnius International Airport noted that this was the most serious incident in recent years.
+The local officials at Vilnius International Airport noted that this was the most serious accident in recent years.
 This accident was also caused by corroded threads in the piston rod and rod end.

 Scandinavian Airlines System Flight 2867

-On October 27, 2007, a Q400 registered LN-RDI was operating SAS Flight 2867 from Bergen, Norway to Copenhagen, Denmark with 40 passengers and 4 crew members when problems with the main landing gear were discovered.
+On 27 October 2007, a Q400 registered as LN-RDI was operating SAS Flight 2867 from Bergen, Norway to Copenhagen, Denmark with 40 passengers and 4 crew members when problems with the main landing gear were discovered.
 After waiting about two hours in the air to burn fuel and troubleshoot, the pilots attempted a prepared emergency landing.
 The pilots were forced to land the aircraft with the right main landing gear up.
 The right engine was shut down prior to the landing, because in the previous landings the propeller had hit the ground and shards of it ripped into the fuselage.
 This was not on the emergency checklist, rather it was the pilots making a safety-based decision.
 The aircraft stopped on the runway at 16:53 local time with the right wing touching the surface.
 It did not catch fire and the passengers and the crew were evacuated quickly.
 There were no serious injuries.
 The aircraft in question was one of six that had been cleared to fly just a month before, following the grounding of the entire Scandinavian Airlines Q400 fleet due to similar landing gear issues.
 The entire fleet was grounded again following the accident.

-The preliminary Danish investigation determined this latest Q400 incident was unrelated to the airline's earlier corrosion problems; in this particular case being caused by a misplaced o-ring found blocking the orifice in a hydraulic restrictor valve.
+The preliminary Danish investigation determined this latest Q400 accident was unrelated to the airline's earlier corrosion problems; in this particular case being caused by a misplaced o-ring found blocking the orifice in a hydraulic restrictor valve.
 Accordingly, the European Aviation Safety Agency announced that "...the Scandinavian airworthiness authorities will reissue the Certificates of Airworthiness relevant to this aircraft type in the coming days".